How Does LendingTree Get Paid?

 While securing financing directly from the franchiser can be convenient, it’s often worth shopping around with different lenders for the best terms and rates.
 If the franchiser doesn’t offer direct financing, you can still inquire about funding — some franchisers have preferred lending partners you can use.

-Unlike SBA loans, which may take months to fund, some online lenders fund as quickly as the same day — ideal for franchisees that may need capital quickly.
-However, you will likely pay far higher interest rates than you would with an SBA loan.
-Also, repayment for short-term loans tends to follow a more frequent payment schedule, sometimes requiring weekly or even daily installments.
+If you don’t qualify for a traditional bank loan, an alternative lender may be another option.
+Unlike SBA loans, which may take months to fund, some of these lenders provide funding as quickly as the same day — ideal for franchisees that may need capital quickly.
+Just keep in mind that you will likely pay higher interest rates than you would with an SBA loan.
+Also, online lenders may require daily or weekly loan payments, rather than monthly payments.

 Compare business loan offers